When to take beta-blockers

 Although they do reduce blood pressure, beta-blockers are not used as the first choice to treat high blood pressure (hypertension).
-This is because there are other medicines that work better at reducing high blood pressure including stroke and heart attack.
+This is because there are other medicines that work better at reducing the complications of high blood pressure including stroke and heart attack.

-Your doctor will only suggest beta-blockers as a treatment for your high blood pressure if:
+Your doctor will usually only suggest beta-blockers as a treatment for your high blood pressure if:

-- you can’t tolerate other types of blood pressure medication
+- you find you can’t tolerate other types of blood pressure medication

 - you’re a woman trying to get pregnant